 “Most robots, if not all, are designed to make money for the creators and not for the users.
 Forget about them and learn how to trade.” – babypips.com

-They recommend two shady brokers for you to use with their software:
+At the time of this post they recommend two shady brokers for you to use with their software:

 - Pure Market

 Modern pyramid schemes generally do not blatantly base commissions on the outright payment of fees, but instead try to disguise these payments to appear as if they are based on the sale of goods or services. …While the sale of goods and services nominally generates all commissions in a system primarily funded by such purchases, in fact, those commissions are funded by purchases made to obtain the right to participate in the scheme.
 Each individual who profits, therefore, does so primarily from the payments of others who are themselves making payments in order to obtain their own profit. – Source FTC Division of Marketing Practices James Kohm

 USI-Tech does offer a free affiliate program you can participate in and make money from selling people their products.
 This does not change the scam that is being run with the actual products this company offers.

 FOREX Lifetime – €600 (One Time Fee) Includes 12 month Agency Licence